mlswg/mls-protocol/draft-ietf-mls-protocol.md

     Credential credential;
     Extension extensions<0..2^16-1>;
     opaque signature<0..2^16-1>;
-} ClientInitKey;
+} KeyPackage;
 ~~~~~

-ClientInitKey objects MUST contain at least two extensions, one of type
+KeyPackage objects MUST contain at least two extensions, one of type
 `supported_versions` and one of type `supported_ciphersuites`.
 These extensions
 allow MLS session establishment to be safe from downgrade attacks on these two
 parameters (as discussed in {{group-creation}}), while still only advertising
-one version / ciphersuite per ClientInitKey.
+one version / ciphersuite per KeyPackage.

-As the `ClientInitKey` is a structure which is stored in the Ratchet
+As the `KeyPackage` is a structure which is stored in the Ratchet
 Tree and updated depending on the evolution of this tree, each
 modification of its content MUST be reflected by a change of its
 signature.
-This allow other members to control the validity of the ClientInitKey
+This allow other members to control the validity of the KeyPackage
 at any time and in particular in the case of a newcomer joining the group.

 ## Supported Versions and Supported Ciphersuites